 Our open mics operate on a first-come-first-serve basis.
 Interested performers may line up at the venue 1 hour before doors open (e.g. 8pm for a 9pm show).
 When doors open, the sign up sheet is passed around and the first 25-30 names on the list receive 5 minutes to perform.

 Our Open Mic Mondays, each Monday at 9pm, are among our most popular weekly events.
+Participants typically begin lining up around 5-6pm to sign up for the Open Mic when doors open.
 We also feature the following monthly Open Mics:

 ALL THAT!
 Poetry, Hip-hop & Jazz Open Mic (Every First Wednesday of the Month), 9:30pm